pliptor/PicoNN/README.md

 ## What does the code do?

-It segments a group of KxN=300 points, where K=3 is the number of distinct class and N=100 the number of points in each class, using a 2-layer neural network with 100 nodes in the hidden layer.
+It segments a group of KxN=300 points, where K=3 is the number of distinct classes and N=100 the number of points in each class.

 Data | Segmented Data
 :------:|:--------:
 ![Data](https://github.com/pliptor/PicoNN/blob/master/extras/input.png) |![Segmented Data](https://github.com/pliptor/PicoNN/blob/master/extras/output.png)

-Note: the code to generate the above graphs are not yet included.
+Note: the code that generates the above graphs is not yet included.

 ## How To

 This code was developed in Linux (Ubuntu 16.04.1LTS) but it should be easy to build it in any platform with a C++11 compiler.
 It has no dependencies and just one cpp file and two header files.

 * In Linux, type `make` to build the executable `piconn`, which will be then found in the `build` folder.
-* To run the the executable type `./piconn`
+* To run the executable type `./piconn`

-The output should be
+The output should look like:

 ~~~
 iteration      0: loss 1.098716 data_loss 1.098692 reg_loss 0.000023     training accuracy 27.67%